HiPERCAM/hipercam/docs/telescope.rst

 Tips for using |rtplot| during observing
 ----------------------------------------

-|rtplot| has two features that are most use during observing.
+|rtplot| has two features that are useful while observing.
 The first is the
 option to plot a file of defects (example :download:`defect file
 <hipercam_defects_2018_05_21.dft>`).
 This should always be used when setting
 on a target to avoid bad regions of the CCDs.
 The second is the `setup` option